Accrington Stanley F.C.: Andy Holt's stewardship (2015–present)

+Stanley were relegated to League Two in 2022–23 after finishing second from bottom in League One.
+In March 2024, John Coleman was sacked as manager after nine and a half years in the role.
+John Doolan then took over, finishing the 2023–24 season in 17th place and the following season in 21st place.
+In May 2025, Holt stepped down as chairman, and the club announced it was closing its academy, blaming "significant financial challenges", despite an offer from the local council to fund the academy for 12 months.

 Name

 The original town club, Accrington, was amongst the twelve founder members of the Football League in 1888, before resigning from the league after just five years.
-A team called Stanley Villa already existed at the time, named as such because they were based at the Stanley W.M.C. on Stanley Street in Accrington.
+A team called Stanley Villa already existed at the time, named as such because they were based at the Stanley Working Men's Club on Stanley Street in Accrington.
 With the demise of Accrington, Stanley Villa took the town name to become Accrington Stanley.

 Stadium

 Since leaving Peel Park, the club has played at the Crown Ground, currently known as the Wham Stadium as part of a three-year £200,000 sponsorship deal with What More UK Ltd.

 Prior to Holt's takeover of Stanley, the Crown Ground had a reputation for being one of the poorest grounds within the top four leagues of English football.
 However, Holt's stewardship of the club lead to changes at the Crown Ground, with initial changes including improved match day facilities before the construction of a new Whinney Hill Stand, which was built and completed in late-2018.

-The following season, Stanley invested around £300,000 in a new playing field, a move which saw new draining and a levelled pitch installed to overcome the club's issue with recurring floods towards the Coppice End.
+The following season, Stanley invested around £300,000 in a new playing field, a move which saw new drainage and a levelled pitch installed to overcome the club's issue with recurring flooding towards the Coppice End.

 In January 2021, work begun on the construction of a new and improved Jack Barrett Stand, work which will see a new bar and hospitality area provided as part of the plans.